nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Editing records:
   1. This task is of medium difficulty.
 We had to correctly handle all possible correct and incorrect inputs, particularly when we had an 'edit' command that was usable by both elderly and volunteer users.
-  2. Through careful unit testing and debugging, we successfully implemented a feature that automatically ignored inapplicable edit fields and update all applicable information.
+  2. Through careful unit testing and debugging, we successfully implemented a feature that automatically ignored non-applicable edit fields and update all applicable information.

 5. Finding records:
   1. Finding information was of high difficulty.
 We had to correctly handle different possible situations, such as when a user entered a wrong field format or a field that was not applicable to the person or when different searching formats were used for enums, date tags, etc.